CoetseeM/MichaelaCoetsee.github.io/README.md

 ## - Met Office Mean Temperature Prediction (current project)

 **_Task Description:_** The climate emergency needs urgent solutions.
 Machine learning is being increasingly implemented into weather services and climate research, increasing accuracy and providing new pathways to mitigation and adaptation.
-This project aimed to predict mean temperatures in London between 1948 and 2020, to assess the ability of a range of machine learning models to accurately predict weather elements based on previous research findings.
+This project aimed to predict mean temperatures in London, to assess the ability of a range of machine learning models to accurately predict weather elements based on previous research findings.

 **_Goal:_** To use machine learning pipelines to predict mean temperature (target variable) in London using minimum temperature, maximum temperature and rain (feature variables).